yonigottesman/yonigottesman.github.io/_posts/2020-02-18-fm-torch-to-recsys.markdown

 After the model finished training, each feature value has its own embedding and hopyfully the model managed to capture some semantics just like word2vec does for words.
 I expect similar feature values, for example similar movies or users with similar taste, to be close to one another when measuring distance with cosine similarity.

-Ill visualize embeddings of movies in these different genres: Children\'s, Horror and Documentary on a 2D plot using t-SNE for dimensionality reduction:
+To examine embeddings similarity, Ill visualize embeddings of movies in these different genres: Children\'s, Horror and Documentary on a 2D plot using t-SNE for dimensionality reduction:

 ```python